kimpeaches/NerdyBytes/journals/api_endpoints.md

 ## List Cards

-## List Cards

 -   Endpoint path: /api/cards/
-- Endpoint path: /api/cards/
 -   Endpoint method: GET

 ### Description

 -   Api view to show a list of cards.
 -   Api returns all cards with the deck id it belongs to, so we can filter on the front end.
-- Api view to show a list of cards.
-- Api returns all cards with the deck id it belongs to, so we can filter on the front end.

-### JSON Shape

 ### JSON Shape